 Faculty of the ATP

-Karla Bruntzel has been the Director of the Missouri Valley College Athletic Training Program since 2002.
-In 2005, she assumed the duties of the Dean of the Division of Education, Health and Physical Education.
-While in this position, she laid the groundwork for the development of the Nursing Education program and became the Dean of the School of Nursing and Health Sciences.
-During the 2012-2013 academic year Karla developed the Associates of Applied Science degree and the Health Information System program at Missouri Valley College and was instrumental in creating the Missouri Athletic Trainersí Association Educators and Student Conference.
-She currently holds the rank of Assistant Professor and teaches many classes in the areas of Athletic Training and Exercise Science.
-Karla hails from Rossville, Kansas, and completed her undergraduate degree in Athletic Training at the University of Nebraska-Lincoln, her masterís degree in Sports Sciences at the University of Denver, and after working as a clinical athletic trainer at the high school and collegiate levels for nearly 10 years, she earned her PhD in Biomechanics at the University of Leeds, UK.
-Her research emphasis is in the area of foot biomechanics and footwear.
-Dr. Bruntzel currently resides in Marshall, MO, with her daughter, Hannah, a lovable mutt named Oscar and two cats.
-Her hobbies include travelling, reading, and cooking.
+Dr. Karla Bruntzel has been the Director of the Missouri Valley College Athletic Training Program since 2002.†In 2005, she assumed the duties of the Dean of the Division of Education, Health and Physical Education.† While in this position, she laid the groundwork for the development of the Missouri Valley College Nursing program and became the first Dean of the School of Nursing and Health Sciences.
+During the 2012-2013 academic year Karla developed the Associates of Applied Science degree and the Health Information System program at Missouri Valley College and was instrumental in creating the Missouri Athletic Trainersí Association Educator and Student Conference.
+Karla is currently a member of the Mid-America Athletic Trainersí Association Registration Committee and the Program Committee of the Missouri Athletic Trainersí Association.
+In June 2014, Karla was recognized as the Missouri Athletic Trainersí Association Outstanding Athletic Trainer of the Year because of her work in developing the Missouri Athletic Trainersí Association Educator and Student Conference.
+Karla currently holds the rank of Assistant Professor and teaches many classes in the areas of athletic training and exercise science; and is currently the Chair of the Division of Health Sciences.
+Karla hails from Rossville, Kansas, and completed her undergraduate degree in athletic training at the University of Nebraska-Lincoln, her masterís degree in sports sciences at the University of Denver, and after working as a clinical athletic trainer at the high school and collegiate levels for nearly 10 years, she earned her PhD in biomechanics at the University of Leeds, UK.† Karla is a certified athletic trainer who possesses a Missouri athletic training license.
+Her research emphasis is in the area of foot biomechanics and footwear.†Karla currently resides in Marshall, MO, with her daughter, Hannah, a lovable mutt named Oscar and two cats.†Her hobbies include travelling, reading, and cooking.

 David Tomchuk arrived at Missouri Valley College in 2005.
-He is the Clinical Education Coordinator of the Missouri Valley College Athletic Training Program, Assistant Professor in the School of Nursing and Health Sciences, and is the athletic trainer for the Missouri Valley College menís soccer and menís volleyball teams.
+He is the Clinical Education Coordinator of the Missouri Valley College Athletic Training Program and an Assistant Professor in the School of Nursing and Health Sciences.
+David provided clinical athletic training services to the Missouri Valley College menís soccer and menís volleyball teams from 2005 to 2014.
 David earned his bachelorís degrees in Athletic Training and Health Promotion and Fitness Management from Southern Oregon University in June 2002.
 During his undergraduate education, David was an intern athletic trainer with several Oakland Athletics minor league teams.
 David went onto obtain his masterís degree from the University of Nevada, Las Vegas in May 2005.
 At UNLV he obtained his masterís degree in Kinesiology with an emphasis in athletic training.
-David is a nationally certified athletic trainer and strength and conditioning specialist who possesses a Missouri athletic training license and is registered in the state of Colorado as an athletic trainer.
-David is the author of the book Companion Guide to Measurement and Evaluation for Kinesiology and is a reviewer for the Open Access Journal of Sports Medicine and the Journal of Orthopedic Research and Reviews.
+David is a nationally certified athletic trainer and strength and conditioning specialist who possesses athletic training licenses in Missouri and Colorado.
+David is the author of the book Companion Guide to Measurement and Evaluation for Kinesiology and is a reviewer for the Open Access Journal of Sports Medicine, the Journal of Orthopedic Research and Reviews, and the American Journal of Sports Science.
 David has authored and presented on several injury and emergency care topics at state, regional, and national athletic training symposiums.
-David is a member of the Missouri Athletic Trainersí Association political action committee.
+David is a member of the Missouri Athletic Trainersí political action committee.
 David is actively involved with the Commission on Accreditation of Athletic Training Education, the National Athletic Trainersí Association, and the Board of Certification for the Athletic Trainer.
 David is also a member of Bare Essentials Sports Medicine who provides athletic training services to regional and national taekwondo tournaments and championships.
 David currently resides in Marshall.